A47 road: Other proposed improvements

+Plans to dual the A47 west of Peterborough between Wansford and Sutton were cancelled by the government in August 2025.

 Route

 Birmingham

-The Birmingham end of the A47 starts one mile from the centre of Birmingham at the Ashsted Circus roundabout on the A4540 Middleway running north-east through Vauxhall as Nechells Parkway and then Saltley Road.
+The Birmingham end of the A47 starts one mile from the centre of Birmingham at the junction with the A4540 Middleway.
+The traffic light controlled junction was laid out in 2018–19 following the infilling of the Ashted Circus roundabout.
+The road runs north-east through Vauxhall as Nechells Parkway and then Saltley Road.
 (Historically it started in the City Centre on High Street.)
 The road continues north east following the Cross Country Route and River Rea as first Heartlands Parkway and then Fort Parkway.
 The Birmingham section of the road terminates at Spitfire Island, a roundabout on the A452 halfway between the M6 Junction 5 and A38 Tyburn Island.

 The route between Birmingham and Nuneaton was known as the A47 until 1986, when it was renumbered, mainly as the B4114, following the completion of the M42.

 Nuneaton – Leicester

 At Nuneaton the road re-emerges as Hinckley Road from a junction with the A444, near the railway station.
-Leaving Nuneaton, it passes North Warwickshire and Hinckley College on the left, it meets the A4254 at a roundabout and the A5 Watling Street near the Longshoot Hotel.
+Leaving Nuneaton, it passes the North Warwickshire and South Leicestershire College, meets the A4254 at a roundabout and the A5 Watling Street near the Longshoot Hotel.
 It follows the A5 for a half-mile entering Leicestershire and the district of Hinckley and Bosworth, then leaves at a roundabout to bypass Hinckley to the north as Dodwells Road then Normandy Way which was completed in the summer of 1994.
 This section passes through a large industrial estate and close to a Tesco distribution centre, crossing the Ashby-de-la-Zouch Canal.
 It meets a roundabout near the Triumph motorbike factory.
 It bypasses Earl Shilton on its southern side as a single carriageway road.
 It then runs through Leicester Forest on a line parallel with the M69.
 It enters Leicester Forest East crossing the M1 near the service station and continues on into the City of Leicester at the B5380 junction.
 The road continues into the city centre crossing the A563 outer ring-road before becoming part of the inner ring road.